COVID-19 Vaccination and Masking Requirements

 When Should Fully Vaccinated People Wear a Mask?

-In addition to the current indoor mask mandate, there are certain settings where vaccinated individuals should continue to wear masks — either due to close proximity, high turnover of individuals, individuals being at higher risk for severe disease, comingling of individuals from multiple different locations, or co-mingling of individuals with varied vaccination statuses (including settings with children who are too young to be vaccinated).
+There are certain settings where vaccinated individuals should continue to wear masks — either due to close proximity, high turnover of individuals, individuals being at higher risk for severe disease, comingling of individuals from multiple different locations, or co-mingling of individuals with varied vaccination statuses (including settings with children who are too young to be vaccinated).
 These settings include:

 - Communal and public transportation and within airports and stations (planes, trains, buses, etc.)